 Future work could focus on refining the background simulations, particularly for radon, to improve the physical accuracy of the fitted weights.
-Additionally, investigating correlations between fit parameters may reveal unphysical dependencies.
+Additionally, investigating correlations between fit parameters may reveal non-physical dependencies.
 Resolving these dependencies through regularization or by removing parameter ambiguities will simplify the calibration routine and increase its robustness.
-Investigations on the use of the method for mobile systems, where the variations in terrestrial components is much more pronounced, would be another interesting direction for research.
-Some initial tests show promising results, hinting that the method is reliable in such environments as well.
+Investigating the use of the method for mobile systems, for which the variations in terrestrial components are much more pronounced, would be another interesting direction for research.
+Some initial tests show promising results, suggesting that the method is reliable in such environments as well.
 Finally, the method presented here was tested with a single type of detector.
 However, with some tweaking of the underlying physics assumptions, it should be flexible enough to work on any type of detector.
 Applying the method to other types of detector such as Cadmium Zinc Telluride (CZT) and High-Purity Germanium (HPGe) would be an interesting pursuit.